efea-umich/cse-593/main-project/project.typ

 By consolidating these data, we uncovered opportunities to create straightforward, testable requirements for future smartwatch text-entry improvements.
 We identified key themes of awkwardness in text entry, users' reluctance to experiment with new input modes, and an urgent need for simpler designs that better match their on-the-go contexts.
 In synthesizing results from our thirty-person survey, six contextual inquiries, consolidated diagrams, and the affinity diagram, we reveal how smartwatch text entry can be reimagined around users' desire for quick, low-effort actions.

-We have designed several low-fidelity prototypes to find the best way to satisfy our user requirements. #text(fill: red)[TODO: Summarize the designs, critiques, and ultimately what the final design is]
+We have designed several low-fidelity prototypes to find the best way to satisfy our user requirements.
+Our designs found novel ways to input text faster, reduce mistakes, and remove the need for direct contact with the smartwatch.
+These include dynamic hitboxes, a separate edit interface, a quick typo-correction interface, hands-free gesture typing with a camera, LLM integration, and a near full redesign of the traditional smartwatch texting experience.

+Our designs increased typing efficiency by making varied use of suggested words.
+For instance, the dyanmic hitboxes change the underlying keyboard's tap map to make likely subsequent letters easier to press, and quick correction offers many suggestions to typo so the user doesn't have to retype a word.
+However, our designs had important considerations to address.
+Many of our designs relied on swipe type, a feature that's hard to use on smaller smartwatches, or external buttons, which may not exist on all smartwatches.
+Some designs also only allowed per-word editing instead of per-character, can be excessive for tiny mistakes.

+Building upon the most effective elements of these designs, our final prototype combines the contextually generated responses with the Dynamic Key Hitboxes approach.
+This interface prioritizes suggested responses for quick interaction while allowing for the user to type custom messages with enhanced accuracy.Suggested responses appear first, minimizing typing effort, and a confirmation step prevents accidental selections.When custom input is necessary, the dynamic key hitbox keyboard reduces errors by intelligently adjusting key sizes based on predicted letter sequences.

-Our next step is evaluate our final prototype and provide a rough implementation in a high-fidelity prototype...
+Our next step is evaluate our final prototype through user testing and provide a rough implementation in a high-fidelity prototype.
+This evaluation will ensure that the design effectively addresses the core challenges and user requirements of smartwatch text entry while enhancing user experience.

 = Related Work